 If you experience any of these, don't hesitate to seek help

-Horror movies aside, few things get your heart racing and your adrenaline flowing like a health scare.
-And according to Jennifer Earvolino, MD, an internist at Rush, there's a reason why some symptoms are so unsettling: They may be signs of dangerous, even life-threatening conditions.
+According to Jennifer Earvolino, MD, an internist at Rush, there's a reason why some symptoms cause so much concern: They may be signs of dangerous, even life-threatening conditions.

 "When you experience sudden, severe onset of certain symptoms, it's important to be seen and evaluated as soon as possible," says Earvolino.
 "Don't wait to see if the symptoms go away or if self-care measures can help.
 It's better to find out later that your problem isn't serious than to not get help if it is."